sandeshkota/knowledge/docs/microservice/patterns.md

+### SAGA Pattern - Handling Distributed Trasnactions
+- Choreography (Event Based)
+	- publish an event to Queue
+- Orchestration (Command Based)
+	- interacts with an orchestrator. which handles communication with other services

 ### How do you manage distributed transactions?
 - Suppose we need to update the data of two microservices and also we need to ensure that either both should get updated OR none should get updated, which is also called as atomicity.
 In a database system, atomicity means that in a transaction either all steps complete or no steps complete.
 - There are two ways of solving this problem